dbieber/audiorecorder/README.md

 AudioRecorder [seeks to be] a cross platform javascript utility for recording and playing audio in all major browsers.
 The clips that AudioRecorder produces contain both raw wave audio data and speex encoded data.
-Included with AudioRecorder is a utility for encoding raw samples to speex (`encode(samples)`) and decoding from speex (`decode(speex)`).
-If you are uploading audio data to a server, it makes sense to upload only the speex data, and to reconstruct the samples client side later for playback.
+Included with AudioRecorder is a utility for encoding raw samples to speex (`Codec.encode(samples)`) and decoding from speex (`Codec.decode(speex)`).
+If you are uploading audio data to a server, upload only the speex data and reconstruct the samples client side later for playback.

 To use AudioRecorder:
 ------------